Dølehest: Breed history

 The Dole is thought to have originated in the Gudbrandsdal, an inland valley in the county of Oppland.
 It is likely that the Dole is in part a descendant of the Friesian, as the two breeds are similar in conformation, and the Frisian people were known traders in the area between 400 and 800 AD.
 There was also equine movement between western Norway and northern England during the 9th century through the mid-11th century; this extended period of trade between these areas likely influenced the strong resemblance between the Dole, Friesian, Fell Pony and Dale Pony breeds.

 Two stallions, Odin and Mazarin, had a large influence on the development of the Dole breed.
 Odin (son of Partisan), was a stallion of Thoroughbred (some sources say Norfolk Trotter) breeding, imported to Norway in 1834.
 Odin was said to cost £257 at the time and to have been bred to over 100 mares in his first four years in Norway.
 All Dole Trotter horses today contain Odin bloodlines.
 Mazarin was an Arabian imported to Norway in 1934.
 In 1849, another influential stallion was foaled, named Veikle Balder 4; he was a grandson of Odin and is considered the foundation stallion of the heavier Dole type.
 A stallion named Brimen 825 was used by breeders to maintain and improve some horses of the heavier Dole type for draft uses.

 In the 19th century, harness racing began to rise in popularity in Norway and breeders looked to create a horse suitable for that sport.
 The Dole Trotter, a smaller, lighter, faster variation of the draft-type Dole Gudbrandsdal, was then developed.
-Infusions of Thoroughbred blood, as well as that of various trotting and heavy draft breeds, was used to create this new type.
+Infusions of Thoroughbred blood, as well as that of various trotting and heavy draft breeds, were used to create this new type.
 The Dole Trotter was especially influenced between 1840 and 1860 by two other stallions, Toftebrun and Dovre (an Arabian); the latter is the foundation stallion of the Dole Trotter type.
 The two types are commonly interbred, especially since 1960.